Pham Foundation · Est. 2021

 These are not suggestions.
 They are the principles that have guided every decision we have made — and the standard we expect every person who governs this Foundation to uphold.

 A foundation that does not grow cannot fulfill a growing mission.
 Our obligation is twofold: to contribute from family resources over time, and to invest what we hold with discipline and care — so that the Foundation's capacity expands steadily, year after year.
 We have made a commitment to grow the Foundation's assets substantially over the next ten years — through ongoing family contributions and, in time, through the transfer of business assets we have spent our lives building.
 This is not a gesture.
-It is a plan — one we made deliberately, and one we expect the next generation to understand and honor.
+It is a plan — one we made deliberately, and one we hope the next generation will understand and carry forward.
 We are seeding this Foundation for generations we will not live to see.
 Every member of this family who governs the Foundation carries the responsibility to protect and grow what has been entrusted to them.
-Carelessness with these assets is a failure of the people who will depend on them long after we are gone.
+The people who will depend on these assets long after we are gone deserve careful stewardship — and that responsibility belongs to everyone who governs this Foundation.

 The Foundation exists to support students, teachers, and educational institutions.
 Over time, leadership may change, priorities may shift, and partnerships may need to find a new path forward.
 In those moments, the Foundation’s responsibility is to remain steady, thoughtful, and focused on the good the work was created to serve.
 Students, teachers, and institutions that have already been recognized should never be placed in uncertainty because of organizational transition.
 Once a grant or award has been announced, it becomes a commitment that should be honored with dignity, fairness, and care.
 This principle keeps the mission above any transition and ensures that the Foundation’s work remains grounded in trust, responsibility, and the common good.